jhpyle/docassemble/_docs/development.md

 * `playgroundsources` - This is where "sources" files are stored.
 * `playgroundstatic` - This is where "static" files are stored.
 * `playgroundtemplate` - This is where "template" files are stored.

+Within each of these folders there are sub-folders with integer names.
+These integers correspond with user IDs.
+Your user ID is probably `1` unless you create a new user for yourself.
+Within that folder, you will find the files for the default "project."
+Other projects are located in subfolders bearing the name of the project.

 ## <a name="editingwithplayground"></a>Editing locally and running interviews in the Playground